How a Mosquito Operates: Reception and legacy

 How a Mosquito Operates was released at a time when audience demand for animation outstripped the studios' ability to supply it.
 According to animator Chris Webster, at a time when most studios struggled to make animation merely work, McCay showed a mastery of the medium and a sense of how to create believable motion.

 The film opened to large audiences, and was well received.
 The Detroit Times described audiences laughing until they cried, and "[going] home feeling that [they] had seen one of the best programs" in the theater's history.
 The paper called the film "a marvelous arrangement of colored drawings", referring to the final explosive sequence, which McCay had hand-painted red (colored versions of this sequence have not survived).
-The New York Morning Telegraph remarked, "[McCay's] moving pictures of his drawings have caused even film magnates to marvel at their cleverness and humor".
+The New York Morning Telegraph remarked that "[McCay's] moving pictures of his drawings have caused even film magnates to marvel at their cleverness and humor".
 Audiences found his animation so lifelike that they suggested he had traced the characters from photographs or resorting to tricks using wires:

 To show that he had not used such tricks, McCay chose a creature for his next film that could not have been photographed: a Brontosaurus.
 The film, Gertie the Dinosaur, debuted as part of his vaudeville act in 1914.
 Before he brought out Gertie, he hinted at the film's subject in interviews in which he spoke of animation's potential for "serious and educational work".

 American animator John Randolph Bray's first film, The Artist's Dream, appeared in 1913; it alternates live-action and animated sequences, and features a dog that explodes after eating too many sausages.
 Though these aspects recall McCay's first two films, Bray said that he did not know of McCay's efforts while working on The Artist's Dream.

 Following Mosquito, animated films tended to be story-based; for decades they rarely drew attention to the technology underlying it, and live-action sequences became infrequent.
-Animator and McCay biographer John Canemaker commended McCay for his ability to imbue a mosquito with character and personality, and stated the technical quality of McCay's animation was far ahead of its time, unmatched until the Disney studios gained prominence in the 1930s with films such as Snow White and the Seven Dwarfs (1937).
+Animator and McCay biographer John Canemaker commended McCay for his ability to imbue a mosquito with character and personality, and stated that the technical quality of McCay's animation was far ahead of its time, unmatched until the Disney studios gained prominence in the 1930s with films such as Snow White and the Seven Dwarfs (1937).